maksimstojkovic/virtual-file-system/README.md

 **IMPORTANT:** To run the scripts on Ed, `chmod +x gcov.sh lcov.sh` should be run first.

 **Note:** Since Ed does not support `lcov`, interactive HTML coverage reports generated locally prior to submission are available in `cov.zip`.
-Once downloaded, the reports are accessible via `index.html`.
+Once downloaded and extracted, the reports are accessible via `index.html`.